We are here for you during COVID-19

-Due to the protection measures in Primary Care for Covid-19, the trans health clinic will have no in person appointments until the protection measures are lifted.
-We are converting as many of our appointments as possible to be done by phone or personal video conference.
+Due to the protection measures in Primary Care for Covid-19, the trans health clinic has converted as many of our appointments as possible to be done by phone or personal video conference.
 Those who already have appointments booked in our clinic will be contacted regarding the plan for their appointments.

 Lesbian, Gay, Bisexual, Trans, Two-Spirit, Queer & Questioning

 Are you looking to stay well?
 Get better?
 Meet others in the LGBTQ+ communities?

 Check out our free programs.
 Give us a call or drop by to register, to book an appointment or to find out more.

 CCHC may cancel or reschedule programs as needed.

 We are pleased to share the news that CCHC was granted on-going funding for its Trans Health Clinic serving Trans and gender diverse people.
 This sustainable funding will allow us to serve more people and enhance our services.

 In order to meet the needs of the community, CCHC, with the support of the Champlain LHIN and the Champlain Regional Planning Table for Trans, Two Spirit, Intersex and Gender Diverse Health, Mental Health and Social Services, initiated a review of hormone initiation services in the Champlain region to improve access and to better integrate this service into mainstream primary care.

 To ensure transparency, CCHC hired independent contractors to do consultations with community members and health providers.